 I’ve heard from other writers who don’t have it as good as I do.
 Their spouses begrudge the time spent writing; they complain, and they criticize.
 These writers don’t dare write when their spouse is present; they sneak it in when they are alone or their spouse is asleep.
-Not only do their spouses begrudge the time spent writing, they also resent the costs associated with writing: computers and programs, membership fees, convention registrations, travel expenses, and so on.
+Not only do their spouses begrudge the time spent writing, but they also resent the costs associated with writing: computers and programs, membership fees, convention registrations, travel expenses, and so on.
 To offset that, there is pressure to produce, to earn income through writing.
 This just adds to their burden.

 Though I understand the plight of writers with unsupportive families, I don’t fully comprehend.
-Any advice I might offer, would be mere theory, falling short of providing practical help.
-What I can offer is encouragement.
+Any advice I might offer would be mere theory, falling short of providing practical help.
+What I can offer is an encouragement.
 Do not let your writing dreams flounder.
 Continue to navigate the difficult course of balancing your writing with the needs of others.
 Seek creative ways to find time and money to pursue the craft of writing.
 Then, when you succeed, your reward will be doubled.

 And for those of us with supportive families and spouses, be sure to thank them.
 I just did.